Acinipo is a Roman town built specifically for legionnaires serving in the Roman army in 45 BC. It is near Ronda in Málaga province, Andalucia, Spain.

 The Roman theatre at Acinipo

-It is the site of one of the best-preserved Roman theatres in Spain but, unlike the tourist hot spot of Ronda, just 20 kilometres away, Acinipo is deserted.
+It is the site is billed as one of the best-preserved Roman theatres in Spain but, unlike the tourist hot spot of Ronda, just 20 kilometres away, Acinipo is deserted.
 You are very likely to be the only visitor.
 The lone custodian of the site will be happy to greet you to break the monotony of his day.
 The site is free to enter and there are no restrictions on where you explore.

 View from the theatre